 - Gives people time to evacuate a building.

 - Can be used under extreme conditions such as in factories and plants.

 - Emits very little smoke during a fire.

 Stone wool provides the most versatile moisture protection

 - Does not absorb moisture from the surrounding air.
 Stays dry even in humid environments.

-- Does not absorb liquid water.
+- Does not absorb water.

-- Dries quickly in normal room temperature.
+- Dries quickly at normal room temperature.

 - Acts as a capillary break in underground solutions.

-Keep constructions dry
+Keeps constructions dry